 Apprenticeship routes have been developed for most of the healthcare professions.
 To enter the professions through this route you will need an employer willing to put you through an apprenticeship.
-The standards on qualification are the same as for other routes and you will attend a university for some of your learning but this route takes a little longer, usually four years rather than three.
+The standards of qualification are the same as for other routes and you will attend a university for some of your learning but this route takes a little longer, usually four years rather than three.

 Apprentices do not pay tuition fees and are not eligible for student loans.
 They do draw a salary during their training.
 This route may appeal to those already working in the health and social care sector and can be a good opportunity for career progression for those who prefer to work alongside their studies.

 Despite receiving a lot of press and policy attention, at the moment there are limited opportunities to study for pre-registration degrees through apprenticeships.
 This is partly because these routes are new.
-As apprenticeships are expensive for employers they are likely to remain a relatively minor route into healthcare professions.

 The Government is committed to delivering nursing associate apprenticeships.
 For some, this senior support worker role will be a stepping stone into nursing.